tiandiao123/Web-application-with-Django/Readme.md

 * create paginations and template for displaying posts of users
 * create a email sending form and a comment system of the blog
 * implement taggit functionality
+* add search engine with solr and Haystack

 ### How to run my webappliation:
 * open a terminal in this repository